advaitkumar3107/advaitkumar3107.github.io/_pages/projects.md

 <br />

 #### Video Action Recognition using Generalised Zero Shot Learning (B.Tech Project - Ongoing)
 Generalised zero shot learning is a well studied problem wherein the model has to be trained in such a way that it is able to identify samples that come from completely unseen classes during deployment.
 We apply this method to video action recognition, namely, the [UCF101](https://www.crcv.ucf.edu/data/UCF101.php) and the [Large Human Motion Database(HMDB51)](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/) datasets.
 We propose a novel Generative Adversarial Network for this task which sets the benchmark for these datasets.
 Furthermore, we train the model incrementally, so as to gain better knowledge about the influence of training in different orders and perform various ablation studies.

-<button class="button button2" onclick="{{site.url}}/assets/pdf/inpainting.pdf" type="button">Slides</button> <button class="button button2" onclick="https://github.com/advaitkumar3107/Generalised-Zero-Shot-Learning" type="button">Code</button>
+[Slides]({{site.url}}/assets/pdf/inpainting.pdf) [Code](https://github.com/advaitkumar3107/Generalised-Zero-Shot-Learning)

 <br />